 Pentax Electro Spotmatic/ES/ESII/K2:

 The Minolta XE is a true classic.
-It is a marvelous example of the precision craftsmanship that was increasingly under siege by the late 1970s.
+It is a marvelous example of the precision craftsmanship that was increasingly under siege by the bean counters in the late 1970s.
 With the introduction of the Canon AE-1 in 1976, the race to the bottom (in terms of volume sales of cheaper SLRs to the mass consumer market) had begun.
 Pick up any Minolta XG or X-xxx body and you will immediately detect the magnitude of the change.
 While they are quite capable of the same imaging performance, the feel just isn't there.
 An XE offers an immersive photographic experience, that ineffable feeling of using a finely honed tool to create something.
 You cannot help but smile when one is in your hands.

 Next time: Isn't "D" Supposed to Come Before "E"?